How to cross the border (Allenby/King Hussein Bridge)

 9. Passport control

-Questions are the same those in the airport; why no stamp, is it your first time to Israel, how many days you’ll stay, where to stay, do you have any friends here etc.
+Questions are the same as those in the airport; why no stamp, is it your first time in Israel, how many days you’ll stay, where to stay, do you have any friends here, etc.

-Fill your name or passport no. onto Entry Form.
+Fill in your name or passport number on the Entry Form.
 They stamp on it (if they accept no stamp onto your passport).

 10. Receive a gate pass, and final passport check